jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_chart_series_set_name.rs` - A chart example demonstrating setting
   the chart series name.

-* `doc_chart_series_set_overlap.rs` - A example of setting the chart series gap and overlap.
+* `doc_chart_series_set_overlap.rs` - an example of setting the chart
+  series gap and overlap.
 Note that it only needs to be applied to one of the series in the chart.

 * `doc_chart_series_set_values.rs` - A chart example demonstrating setting
   the chart series values.